aliazadeh/AZCalendar/README.md

-# AZPersianCalendar
+# AZCalendar
-AZPersianCalendar is a  library for IOS it has georgian calendar , persian calendar hijri calendar (islamic calendar) , and you can convert dates from each calendar to each other simply
+AZCalendar is a  framework for IOS it has gregorian calendar , persian calendar hijri calendar (islamic calendar) , and you can convert dates from each calendar to each other simply

 ![alt tag](http://aliazadeh.me/AZPersianCal/img5.png)